Quantum Generative Diffusion Model: A Fully Quantum-Mechanical Model for Generating Quantum State Ensemble: Numerical Simulations

 In Fig.\,\ref{fig:ours qgan pure state}, we compare QGDM and RQGDM with QuGAN \cite{dallaire2018quantum} and EQ-GAN \cite{niu2022entangling} to assess their fidelity in generating the desired pure state.
 The results indicate that as the number of qubits in the target state increases, the fidelity of all models decreases.

 QuGAN maintains high fidelity at lower qubit counts.
 However, its median fidelity decreases as the number of qubits increases, along with an increase in variance.
 For instances with $N\ge7$, QuGAN's fidelity falls below 0.99 for all 10 experiments, indicating its limitations in handling more complex quantum states.
 EQ-GAN achieves a perfect fidelity of 1.0 when the system has only one qubit.
 However, its fidelity decreases as the number of qubits grows, displaying the largest variance among the four models.
 From 3 qubits onward, EQ-GAN's fidelity consistently stays below 0.99, highlighting its challenges in generating pure states.
-The fidelity of QGDM and RQGDM remains mostly above 0.99 across all qubit numbers, with more concentrated data distributions, indicating their better scalability than QGAN and EQ-GAN.
-In most scenarios, RQGDM surpasses the other three models in terms of median fidelity and demonstrates greater stability at higher qubit counts than its peers.
-In summary, QGDM excels in smaller quantum systems, while RQGDM offers a more scalable solution across a broader range of qubit configurations.
+The fidelity of QGDM and RQGDM remains mostly above 0.99 across the tested qubit numbers, with more concentrated data distributions.
+In most scenarios, RQGDM surpasses the other three models in terms of median fidelity and demonstrates greater stability at higher tested qubit counts than its peers.
+In summary, QGDM performs well in smaller quantum systems, while RQGDM provides a more resource-conscious alternative across the tested qubit configurations.